ua-data7/introllms/docs/education.md

 * **Grading assessment and papers**.
 ChatGPT/Bard can be used to automatically grade multiple-choice/one-answer tests; it can also help teachers with standards-based grading.
-This has potential unintended consequences for low accuracy, poor grading or false positive proctoring (mistakenly red flagging students for cheating).
+This has potential unintended consequences for low accuracy, poor grading, or false positive proctoring (mistakenly red-flagging students for cheating).
 When considering systems for proctoring or grading, it is critical to take measures to secure fairness, accountability, confidentiality, and transparency of their algorithms whenever needed.